 - Add the cranberries and let to cook until it thickens into a sauce.

-You might want to use a hand blender to make the whole cranberry sauce smoother once it is cooked, I actually quite like it this way.
+You might want to use a hand blender to make the whole cranberry sauce smoother once it is cooked, although I prefer it chunky.
 No need to make it super smooth though.

 If you’ve liked my HOMEMADE CRANBERRY SAUCE WITH ORANGE JUICE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 Homemade cranberry sauce with orange juice and brown sugar, the best sauce to serve with your Thanksgiving or Christmas turkey.
 Ready in just 10 minutes from scratch if you use fresh cranberries, or 15 minutes if you use frozen ones.
 So easy, and so flavourful, with only 3 ingredients, and nothing else.
 It's packed with festive flavours, and goes down well with every roast too.